frusal/frusal-tutorial-angular/README.md

 ## Install frusal library

-Run the following command to install frusal library dependency, configure `project.json` and create `frusal.json`.
+Run [Frusal CLI] command to install frusal library dependency, configure `project.json` and create `frusal.json`.
 It would take you through a series of questions to complete.

 *Note that this wizard is activated if `frusal.json` file does not yet exist.*